19. DDS Security Data Visualization with RTI Administration Console

 For details, see Table 7.2.

-18.1.
-RTI Administration Console and the Lightweight Security Plugins
+19.1.
+RTI Admin Console and the Lightweight Builtin Security Plugins

-Administration Console loads the full Security Plugins library (nddssecurity) when you check Enable Security for specified Domains in the Security panel of Administration Console’s preferences.
+Admin Console loads the Builtin Security Plugins library (nddssecurity) when you check Enable Security for specified Domains in the Security panel of Admin Console’s preferences.

-Currently, there is no Graphical User Interface option to load the Lightweight Security Plugins library (nddslightweightsecurity) instead of the full Security Plugins.
-However, you can still use Administration Console in combination with Lightweight Security Plugins if you set a custom QoS profile that loads the Lightweight Security Plugins library.
+Currently, there is no Graphical User Interface option to load the Lightweight Builtin Security Plugins library (nddslightweightsecurity) instead of the Builtin Security Plugins.
+However, you can still use Admin Console in combination with Lightweight Builtin Security Plugins if you set a custom QoS profile that loads the Lightweight Builtin Security Plugins library.
 To do so, follow the instructions in Using your own QoS profile in RTI Admin Console from our Knowledge Base.
 A simple QoS file would look like:

 <?xml version="1.0"?>